Kvieta1990/LLM/lora/README.md

 Mote Notes
 ===

 Running the `lora_to_ollama.sh` script mentioned above, we will finally obtain the `ollama` model which we can run locally with `ollama`.
 In fact, before the `ollama` model creation step, the model conversion step would generate the model file `mistral_pd.gguf` under the `models` directory.
-The `gguf` model file can be uploaded to the `Huggingface` platform, using either the web interface or the command line interface (CLI).
-Assuming we are located in the `models` directory, we can run the following commands to upload the fine-tuned model to the hugging face repository.
-Free users can upload up to 100 GB, beyond which we then need to pay.
+The `gguf` model file can be uploaded to the `HuggingFace` platform, using either the web interface or the command line interface (CLI).
+Assuming we are located in the `models` directory, we can run the following commands to upload the fine-tuned model to the `HuggingFace` repository.
+Free users have 100 GB allocation, beyond which we then need to pay.

 ```
 hf auth login  # we need to generate the access token from the `Huggingface` web interface.
-./hf_upload.sh  # check the script in `models` directory
+./hf_upload.sh  # check the script in `models` directory for all the running commands.
 ```